nganea/FlickerFaces4/README.md

 The Face image flickers, and the Cartoon image is static.

-Participants attend to the peripheral Cartoon = NoAtt epoch.
+Participants attend to the peripheral image = NoAtt epoch.
-Participants attend to the central Cartoon = Att epoch.
+Participants attend to the central image = Att epoch.

 After each epoch, the Face/Cartoon moves for 500 ms. Motion onset is jittered (can be either 83 ms or 333 ms after NoAtt/Att epoch ends).